herrids/football_analytics_pipeline/README.md

 The goal is to provide information about how players perform during a match, the match outcome and players virtual stats so that those information can be used to analyze players and games in depth.

-The project follows the follow steps:
+The project follows the these steps:

 - Step 1: Scope the Project and Gather Data
 - Step 2: Explore and Assess the Data